 Clearly motorcycles (blue) have a much different pattern, and we suspect that the cause would be much the same as that discussed for bicycles above.
-The proportion of motorcycle crashes are well above their pre-COVID levels, and this has contributed to a relatively higher fatal crash rate.
-As of June 23, 2020, there were 9 fatal crashes caused by motorcycles during the COVID period.
+Clearly the proportion of motorcycle crashes are now nearly the same as their pre-COVID levels, and this has contributed to a relatively higher fatal crash rate.
+There have been 9 fatal crashes caused by motorcycles duting the COVID period.